-- Read our blog about why funding CHIP is such an urgent matter
+- Blog: Why funding CHIP is such an urgent matter

-- Our fact sheet provides details on why #CHIPworks
+- Fact sheet: Our fact sheet provides details on why #CHIPworks

 This page features resources to help you understand the benefits of CHIP and make the case for keeping this important program fully funded so that the millions of children and families that currently rely on the program can continue to have access to affordable, high-quality health coverage.